nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 one word. `Label` allows the user to label their tagged file.
 The purpose is to keep label short and concise, as it only serves as extra information of a tagged file.

-This sequence diagram shows a successful execution of `LabelCommand`.
+This sequence diagram shows a successful execution of `LabelCommand`.<br>
 ![LabelCommandSuccessExecution](images/LabelCommandSequenceDiagram.png)

 ### Adding of Tags: TagCommand